 The north and east façades with adjoining rooms follow the course of the existing access roads and protect the garden against them.
-Niches in the corridors with big ones windows to the street provide natural light and offer views and views to and from the street.
+Niches in the corridors with big windows facing the street provide natural light and offer views to and from the street.
 All group rooms and the rehearsal room open to the south to the garden and encloses this with a protective gesture.
-All rooms have one direct access to the garden.
+All rooms have direct access to the garden.

 The administrative rooms are centrally located at the entrance and allow one overnight of access to the building.
 The entrance area has been generously designed and offers direct access to the garden via a spacious covered outdoor area, wherever outdoor activities can take place in the rain.
-Kitchen and technical rooms are placed in the western part of the building and also acoustically separated from the group rooms via a corridor.
-The delivery for the kitchen and the dustbin are located in the west Area.
-Here is also a Feuerwehraufstellfläche provided.
+The kitchen and technical rooms are placed in the western part of the building and also acoustically separated from the group rooms via a corridor.
+The delivery for the kitchen and the dustbin are located in the West Area.
+Here is also a parking space for the fire department provided.